 Denver's Market Context for Inherited Properties

-When As-Is Sales Perform Well in Denver
+When As-Is Sales Perform Well in the Denver Market

 When Preparation Pays Off